core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 When preparing the response, the server performs the following actions.

-1. The server sets a non-zero Max-Age option, thus making the Deterministic Request usable for the proxy cache.
+1. The server includes in the response a Max-Age Option with value different from zero, thus making the Deterministic Request usable for the proxy cache.

-2. The server preliminarily sets the Request-Hash option with the full Request-Hash value, i.e., the same value of the Request-Hash option that was specified in the Deterministic Request.
+2. The server preliminarily sets the Request-Hash Option with the full Request-Hash value, i.e., the same value of the Request-Hash Option that was specified in the Deterministic Request.

-3. If the Deterministic Request included an inner Observe option but not an outer Observe option and the resource is observable, the server MUST include an inner Observe option in the response.
+3. If the Deterministic Request included an Inner Observe Option but not an Outer Observe Option and the resource is observable {{RFC7641}}, the server MUST include an Inner Observe Option in the response.

 4. The server MUST protect the response using the group mode of Group OSCORE, as defined in {{Section 7.3 of I-D.ietf-core-oscore-groupcomm}}.
 This is required to ensure that the client can verify the source authentication of the response, since the "pairwise" key used for producing the Deterministic Request is actually shared among all the group members.

-    Note that the Request-Hash option is treated as Class I here.
+   Note that the Request-Hash Option is treated as Class I here.

-5. The server MUST use its own Sender Sequence Number as Partial IV to protect the response, and include it as Partial IV in the OSCORE option of the response.
+5. The server MUST include its Sender Sequence Number as Partial IV in the response and use it to build the nonce to protect the response.
 This is required since the server does not perform replay protection on the Deterministic Request (see {{ssec-use-deterministic-requests-response}}).

-6. The server uses 2.05 (Content) as outer code even though the response is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.
+6. The server uses 2.05 (Content) as Outer Code of the response even though the response is not necessarily an Observe notification {{RFC7641}}, in order to make the response cacheable.

-7. The server SHOULD remove the Request-Hash option from the response before sending the response to the client, as per the general option mechanism defined in {{ssec-request-hash-option}}.
+7. The server SHOULD remove the Request-Hash Option from the response before sending the response to the client, as per the general option mechanism defined in {{ssec-request-hash-option}}.

-8. If the Deterministic Request included an inner Observe option but not an outer Observe option, the server MUST NOT include an outer Observe option in the response.
+8. If the Deterministic Request included an Inner Observe Option but not an Outer Observe Option, the server MUST NOT include an Outer Observe Option in the response.

 Upon receiving the response, the client performs the following actions.

-1. In case the response includes a 'kid' in the OSCORE option, the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent, unless responses from multiple servers are expected (see {{det-req-one-to-many}}).
+1. In case the response includes a 'kid' in the OSCORE Option, the client MUST verify it to be exactly the 'kid' of the server to which the Deterministic Request was sent, unless responses from multiple servers are expected (see {{det-req-one-to-many}}).

-2. In case the response does not include the Request-Hash option, the client adds the Request-Hash option to the response, setting its value to the same value of the Request-Hash option that was specified in the Deterministic Request.
+2. In case the response does not include the Request-Hash Option, the client adds the Request-Hash Option to the response, setting the Option Value to the same Option Value of the Request-Hash Option that was included in the Deterministic Request.

-   Otherwise, the client MUST reject the response if the value of the Request-Hash option is different from the value of the Request-Hash option that was specified in the Deterministic Request.
+   Otherwise, the client MUST reject the response if the Option Value of the Request-Hash Option is different from the Option Value of the Request-Hash Option that was included in the Deterministic Request.

 3. The client verifies the response using the group mode of Group OSCORE, as defined in {{Section 7.4 of I-D.ietf-core-oscore-groupcomm}}.
-In particular, the client verifies the countersignature in the response, based on the 'kid' either retrieved from the OSCORE option of the response if present therein, or otherwise of the server to which the request was sent to.
-When verifying the response, the Request-Hash option is treated as a Class I option.
+In particular, the client verifies the countersignature in the response, based on the 'kid' either retrieved from the OSCORE Option of the response if present therein, or otherwise of the server to which the Deterministic Request was sent to.
+When verifying the response, the Request-Hash Option is treated as a Class I option.

-4. If the Deterministic Request included an inner Observe option but not an outer Observe option (see {{sec-deterministic-requests-unprotected}}), the client MUST silently ignore the inner Observe option in the response, which MUST NOT result in stopping the processing of the response.
+4. If the Deterministic Request included an Inner Observe Option but not an Outer Observe option (see {{sec-deterministic-requests-unprotected}}), the client MUST silently ignore the Inner Observe Option in the response, which MUST NOT result in stopping the processing of the response.

-   \[ Note: This deviates from {{Section 4.1.3.5.2 of RFC8613}}, but it is limited to a very specific situation, where the client and server both know exactly what happens.
-This does not affect the use of Group OSCORE in other situations. \]
+   Note that this deviates from {{Section 4.1.3.5.2 of RFC8613}}, but it is limited to a very specific situation, where the client and server both know exactly what happens.
+This does not affect the use of Group OSCORE in other situations.

 ### Deterministic Requests to Multiple Servers ### {#det-req-one-to-many}